MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Import-Objects.md

 1. At a command prompt, move to the location of finsql.exe.
 By default, finsql.exe is located at [!INCLUDE[navnow_x86install](includes/navnow_x86install_md.md)]\\[!INCLUDE[rtc](includes/rtc_md.md)]\\.

-2. Run finsql.exe with the parameter "command\=importobjects".
+2. Run finsql.exe with the parameter "command=importobjects".
 You must specify the following parameters:

     -   file